Mitsuhisa Sunabe: Pancrase strawweight champion

+Return to flyweight

+Sunabe returned to professional competition following a 28-month hiatus, at the age of 41, to face fellow veteran Yoshiro Maeda in a flyweight bout at Rizin 32 on November 20, 2021.
+He lost the fight by unanimous decision.

+Sunabe faced Nobuyoshi Nakatsuka in a catchweight bout at Rizin 36 on July 2, 2022.
+He lost the fight by a first-round technical knockout.

+Sunabe returned to Pancrase to face Kohei Maeda at Pancrase 342 on April 29, 2024.
+He lost the fight by unanimous decision, with all three ringside officials awarding every round of the bout to his opponent.

+Sunabe faced Ryusei Tokida at Pancrase 350 on December 15, 2024.
+He lost the fight by a second-round technical knockout.

 Professional wrestling career

 Sunabe is also an occasional professional wrestler, often appearing for joshi promotion Oz Academy in intergender and tag matches.
 He debuted in professional wrestling in 2007 to a losing effort to Daisuke Sekimoto.
 He has also appeared for promotions such as Hard Hit, Ganbare Pro, DDT Pro Wrestling and Ryukyu Dragon Pro Wrestling.